 A Bit More on the Marcellus

-In Pennsylvania as this is being rewritten (summer of the year 2012), the Marcellus Shale is the center of a rapidly growing industry to extract gas and sell it.
-Many jobs are being created, with much economic activity.
-Some people are getting a lot of money because gas companies are paying for the right to extract the gas.
+In Pennsylvania, as this is being rewritten (autumn of the year 2017), the Marcellus Shale is the center of a “fracking” industry to extract gas and sell it.
+Some jobs have been created, and some economic activity.
+Some people have received money because gas companies paid for the right to extract the gas.
 Other people who did not own the mineral rights of their land are rather unhappy that the money from the gas on their land is going to someone else.

-The issues related to the Marcellus are so contentious, and evolving so fast, that it is virtually impossible to write anything that is not: i) almost instantly out of date; and ii) likely to make a lot of people mad.
+The issues related to the Marcellus have been contentious for a decade, and it remains virtually impossible to write anything that is not: i) quickly out of date, and ii) likely to make a lot of people mad.
 But, we cannot ignore the big issues, so here is a little more background.

 The estimates of available fossil fuels that you see in various publications may be very different things.
 Textbooks often list the total amount that is considered to be available if we continue inventing new technologies and pushing the price slowly higher.
 This is a fuzzy number—how high can the price go before alternatives are cheaper and we quit trying for fossil fuels?
 But, this sort of calculation has long assumed that we would go after the gas in the Marcellus and other shales, and the oil in oil shales, and tar sands, and more.

-Other numbers on fossil-fuel reserves are much smaller, because they count only the nearly-ready-to-pump-out-of-the-ground fuels, or some other similar definition.
+Other numbers on fossil-fuel reserves are much smaller because they count only the nearly-ready-to-pump-out-of-the-ground fuels or some other similar definition.
 Over the last few years, a lot of gas in the Marcellus and other such black shales has moved from the “available in theory” to “available in practice” column, which has changed a lot of business balance sheets.
 You will see estimates, often communicated by industry, that the Marcellus and other such deposits contain "100 years of gas," although other estimates (including from the government) have been lower, including 25 years of gas.
-But, gas is supplying only about one-quarter of U.S. energy use, so an all-gas system might last 6 to 25 years based on those estimates.
+But, gas is supplying a little over one-quarter of U.S. energy use, so an all-gas system might last 6 to 25 years based on those estimates.
 That is lots of energy, lots of money, but not even vaguely close to a long-term, sustainable energy solution.

 Some Geologic History